 Aura Parental Controls pros and cons

 But there are downsides.
-While Aura offers alerts for cyberbullying and online predator threats through gaming platforms, it doesn’t offer any traditional monitoring for social media, text messages, or emails.
-Conversely, Bark offers extensive monitoring for social media, text messages, emails, and videos and images.
-Additionally, Aura doesn’t offer location tracking, whereas Bark's services include it and geo-fencing.
+While Aura offers alerts for cyberbullying and online predator threats on gaming platforms, it doesn't provide traditional monitoring of social media, text messages, or emails.
+Aura also lacks location tracking and geo-fencing features.

-- Balance provides personalized insights into your child's trends and personality online to securely alert you to any concerns without invading their privacy
+- Online Wellbeing provides personalized insights into your child's trends without invading their privacy

 - Lacks location tracking and geo-fencing features